 Chrysler Turbine Car

 The Chrysler Turbine was built by Ghia and shipped from Italy to Detroit in crates.
 Once there, Chrysler installed the jet engine and chassis.
-The first five prototypes were each coloured slightly different, but GM bosses chose the bronze with vinyl roof option.
+The first five prototypes were each coloured slightly different, but bosses chose the bronze with vinyl roof option.
 Good choice.

 As an aside, Steve Lehto’s book on the Chrysler Turbine Car is a must-read.